earthlab/rslurm/cran-comments.md

-This is a minor update to the package to update the README.
+This fixes the version number and provides a pre-built vignette, its source, and a vignette index.

 The 'rslurm.Rmd' vignette (formerly 'rslurm-vignette.Rmd') now only builds on a SLURM head node.
 The built vignette in inst/doc can be used as is.
-To prevent build errors, 'BuildVignette: no' is in the description and vignettes are matched in .Buildignore.
+To prevent build errors, the vignette is matched in .Buildignore.
 The source for the vignette is copied into 'inst/doc' for FOSS compliance.
-This gives the NOTE, but I see no way around it.
+This explains the NOTE.

 ## Tested on